Expert: Acosta video distributed by White House was doctored

 The New York Times editorialized in favor of restoring Acosta’s pass, saying it signaled Trump’s view that asking hard questions disqualifies reporters from attending briefings.
 The newspaper said that if Sanders was so offended by physical contact, “what did she have to say when her boss praised as ‘my kind of guy’ Rep. Greg Gianforte of Montana, who was sentenced to anger management classes and community service for body-slamming a Guardian reporter last spring?”

+CNN has been a frequent target of the president, who has characterized journalists as enemies of the people and who routinely accuses the mainstream media of spreading “fake news.”
+And Acosta has been one of the more visible thorns in the side of the White House.
+During their verbal altercation on Wednesday, Trump called Acosta a “terrible person.”

-It’s unusual for the White House to pull the so-called hard passes from journalists.
+Still, it’s rare for the White House to pull the so-called hard passes from journalists.

 During Lyndon Johnson’s presidency, the Secret Service denied clearance to Robert Sherrill, a reporter for The Nation who had gotten into physical fights with government officials.
 During the George W. Bush presidency, Trude Feldman, who worked for various news outlets, was suspended for 90 days after security cameras recorded her looking through a press aide’s desk late one night.
 In the 1970s, President Nixon tried to get Washington Post reporters banned from the White House.

-Ari Fleischer, White House press secretary under George W. Bush, said on Fox News Channel Thursday that it appeared Acosta had made incidental contact with the intern and that it didn’t appear to be a justifiable reason to pull his pass.

 Despite losing his White House pass, Acosta is expected to travel to Paris this weekend to cover Trump’s trip to meet with world leaders.

 Calvin Woodward reported from Washington.
-Associated Press reporters Jill Colvin, Catherine Lucey, Zeke Miller, Padmananda Rama and Deb Reichmann contributed from Washington.
+Associated Press journalists Jill Colvin, Catherine Lucey, Zeke Miller, Tami Abdollah, Padmananda Rama and Deb Reichmann contributed from Washington.